davepinch/pinchy.cc/content/topics/people/a/aristotle-oanassis/quotes/it-is-during-our-darkest-moments-that-we-must-focus-to-see-the-light.md

 ---
 title: "It is during our darkest moments that we must focus to see the light."
-attribution: "Aristotle Oanassis"
+attribution: "Aristotle Onassis"
+quote of: Aristotle Onassis
 type: quote
 tags:
-  - Aristotle Oanassis
   - quote
 ---